Multi Script Execution

 # Snippet

-Code snippets will be displayed under the corresponding programming language list in File Management -> Code Files.
+Code snippets will be displayed under the corresponding programming language list in File Management -> Code Snippet.

 # Execution Mode